 Top 10 Things You Didn’t Know About Marilyn Monroe

 Marilyn Monroe, one of the most famous sex symbols of all time, is somewhat of an open book.
-Most people know, for example, that the glamorous name was not really hers; it was really girl-next-door sounding Norma Jeane Mortenson (later Baker)—definitely not as hot — and that she was not a natural bombshell blonde (she had brown hair).
+Most people know, for example, that the glamorous name was not hers; it was girl-next-door sounding Norma Jeane Mortenson (later Baker)—not as hot — and she was not a natural bombshell blonde (she had brown hair).
 Most people also know that the cause of her death at age 36 was ruled a drug overdose.
 But there is more about this complicated woman that you might not know.
 Some of these Marilyn Monroe facts might surprise you.

 Here Are 10 Astonishing Marylin Monroe Facts You Probably Didn’t Know!